-I know this blog is mainly about technology and math, but let’s be honest, sometimes good ol’ pen and paper gets the job done!
+I know this blog is mainly about technology and math, but let’s be honest, sometimes good ol’ pen and paper get the job done!
 Today I am going to share with you the study guides I give to my kids to help them prepare for chapter tests.
-At my school, we use the GoMath curriculum, so my study guides are loosely based off each chapter.
-At the end of this post there is a study guide freebie waiting for you!
+At my school, we use the GoMath curriculum, so my study guides are loosely based on each chapter.
 Let’s start with the basics.

 What is a study guide?

 A study guide is a tool that I typically give to my students towards the end of each chapter to help them review for the post-test.
 There are so many ways you can use the study guides though – in centers, before the chapter to assess for prior knowledge, and as a mid-chapter check.

 Why give a study guide?

 I know some of you are probably thinking – why give the students a study guide?
 I’ll let you in on a secret – it’s for the parents.
 Think about it, most parents know how to do the math, but breaking it down step by step can be difficult.
 I create these study guides to help parents be more involved in their child’s learning.
 They also give parents a heads-up as to when a test will be to help get their child ready.

 How do you create a study guide?